akka-tracing-tool/akka-tracing-docs/process.md

 ## 1.3 Message-passing semantics

 The actor model is is very strictly connected with message­passing semantics.
 Message-passing programming paradigm assumes many instances of process work in sequential mode and they can communicate by sending messages to each other.
-In pure message-­passing these computing units don’t share any data between them.
+In pure message-passing these computing units don’t share any data between them.
 However, programs written using this semantics can be run on architecture that supports a different computational model.
-For more information about message­-passing semantics, please see S.S.
+For more information about message-passing semantics, please see S.S.
 Kadam’s presentation [3].

-One of the most important distinctions among message passing systems is whether they use synchronous or asynchronous message passing: synchronous message passing is what typical object­oriented programming languages such as Java and Smalltalk use.
+One of the most important distinctions among message passing systems is whether they use synchronous or asynchronous message passing: synchronous message passing is what typical object-oriented programming languages such as Java and Smalltalk use.
 Asynchronous message passing requires additional capabilities for storing and retransmitting data for systems that may not run concurrently.

 In Figure 2 you can see messages passing between actors A and B, every of them is working in sequential mode and don’t share anything with external actors: